 The Lake Bluff Public Library is pleased to offer Curbside Pickup, sponsored by the Friends of the Lake Bluff Library.
-Curbside Pickup will be available to Lake Bluff Library cardholders beginning June 15th.
-This is a new service and we ask for your patience and understanding as we move forward.
-This page is your homepage for all things curbside—read on to find out how this service will work, how to request your materials, and more.
+This page is your homepage for all things curbside—read on to find out how this service works, how to request your materials, and more.

 If you have received an email saying that items from your order have been pulled, please use the button below to schedule a pickup time.
 In order to guarantee that your items are ready for pickup, please DO NOT schedule an appointment until after we've notified you that your items have been pulled.

 Before getting started with Curbside Pickup, we recommend completing the following steps: